 1620—Milan, Italy: An improvisational treatise by Francesco Rognoni (also called Francesco Rognoni Taeggio), Selva di varii passaggi, includes a setting of Orlando di Lasso’s song, Susanne un jour.
 Marked “Modo di passegiar il violone over trombone alla bastarda,” it features rapid technical passages to be played on either violone or trombone (Baines, Brass 114; Guion, Short History; Herbert, Trombone 87).

 1621—At the Bavarian court in Munich, cornettist and trombonist Giulio Martino Cesare writes a collection of 28 instrumental and vocal works called Musicali Melodie.
-It includes “La Hieronyma,” the earliest known solo work to specify trombone; the subtitle specifies “for trombone or viola” (Whitwell Catalog Baroque 122; Collver 47).
+It includes “La Hieronyma.”
+The subtitle specifies “for trombone or viola” (Whitwell Catalog Baroque 122; Collver 47).

 c.
 1669—In Bohemia, an anonymous sonata for trombone and continuo is written by a monk in St. Thomas monastery.
 It is considered the earliest known solo composition specified solely for the trombone.

 c.
 1755—In Vienna, Georg Wagenseil, composer at the Imperial Court, writes Concerto for alto trombone (Wigness 19).
 (Royal College of Music sackbut rep list).